encodeous/musii/README.md

 You can setup your own private music player with Musii in a few simple steps.

-1. Setup [Lavalink](https://github.com/Frederikam/Lavalink) on your server or use [F4stZ4p/HLavalink](https://github.com/F4stZ4p/HLavalink)
+1. Setup [Lavalink](https://github.com/freyacodes/Lavalink) on your server.
+I also highly recommend reading this [blog post](https://blog.arbjerg.dev/2020/3/tunnelbroker-with-lavalink)!
 2. Clone the repository and Compile Musii.
 For more information on how to build .NET apps, visit [.NET Docs](https://docs.microsoft.com/en-us/dotnet/fundamentals/)
 3. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a bot
 4. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and create an application